-NOTE: First three sections of paper should be written by end of semester template) by 11:59 PM will receive an email by this date regarding the status of your SCE.
+NOTE: First three sections of paper should be written by end of semester template) by 11:59 PM

+March: Final paper submitted with PowerPoint slide of research (follow provided will receive an email by this date regarding the status of your SCE.
 Papers are assigned a Pass/Fail designation.
 If your paper meets the expectations, you will receive feedback on the poster draft.